felisest/goal/README.md

 # goal

-Package provides a fast queue, deque and stack containers based on generics to handle multiple types.
+Package provides a fast queue, deque, stack and binary tree containers based on generics to handle multiple types.

 ## Prerequisites
 A Go 1.18 or later installed.